funnybunnyofdoom/Vintage-Story-Mods/README.md

 	adds juices and liquid containers.
 Need to remove veggie juice from this.
 Added fruit milk and flower teas.

 -Just Light Jars: [FunnyBunnyofDOOM][DukePony] harvest glow worms and craft them with a glass jar to get glowing jars
+	add ability to plant glow worms

 -Trash Drop: [FunnyBunnyofDOOM][DukePony]
 	Instead of despawning, non-compostable items will turn into a Trash block, forcing the player to deal with trash on their land.